 Dr Warren Mundy

 Warren was appointed to the TransGrid Board on 16 December 2015.
 He has held senior executive roles in the airports industry in Australia and Europe and has worked for McKinsey and Company, the Reserve Bank and the WA Treasury Corporation.
 In 2015 he retired as Commissioner on the Australian Productivity Commission after six years of service and served on the Board of Airservices Australia as Deputy Chair for over five years.
-Warren is a director of the Sydney Desalination Plant, the trustee of the Energy Industry Superannuation Scheme, and a member of the Queensland Competition Authority.
+Warren is a director of the Sydney Desalination Plant, and a member of the Queensland Competition Authority.
 He is also the Chair of the Regulatory Committee and of the Trustee of the NSW Electricity Networks Assets Trust.

 Dr Keith Turner